astroport-fi/astroport-core/contracts/whitelist/README.md

 function, setting a different parameter to `ExecuteMsg`, and you can produce a chain-specific message.

-## Running this contract
+## Running This Contract

 You will need Rust 1.44.1+ with `wasm32-unknown-unknown` target installed.

 You can run unit tests on this via:

 `cargo test`